AIReproducibility2018/DeepLearningHyperspectral/README.md

 **The code in the src/ directory is predominately from the original authors of the mentioned paper, and originates from https://github.com/hantek/deeplearn_hsi .**

+**IMPORTANT: The contents of the src/ directory are almost entierly unmodified, including the README.md file.
+The README.md file in src/ also talks about reproducibility, but this is from the paper authors rather than the actual replication attempt.**

 Some modifications to the code were necessary to make the code run, as well as in attempting to improve the replication attempt.